When adults learn to read and write, it changes their lives.

-The Adult Learning Center offers programs in three critical areas:
+The Adult Learning Center offers programs in two critical areas:

 Adult Basic Education – instruction for individuals without a high-school diploma and those in need of basic skills training in reading, writing, and math

 English Language Acquisition (ELA) – English language instruction for non-native speakers

 This program is supported by grant funding from Maryland Literacy Works and the Department of Labor, Licensing, and Regulation.